Join a global community of Map of Meaning® Practitioners dedicated to improving lives and workplaces across the globe.

 In the later part of the course we learn the principles that guide the effective use of the Map of Meaning with another or with groups.

-Once Practitioner Training is completed you have the opportunity to then register for the Five month guided Certification Pathway Program.
+Once Practitioner Fundamentals and Advanced Training is completed, you have the opportunity to then register for the Five month guided Certification Pathway Program.

 This is for those who wish to develop and deepen their work with the Map in their own professional practise and achieve Certification status.